By: Elizabeth Jachim | Updated: 6/11/2025

 - Free: Crandall Seed Library in Glens Falls, by appointment.
 You can get native seeds donated by us from Nov – April.
 They also offer seasonal vegetable seeds year-round.

-- Free: Warren Cty Soil & Water Conservation District – Plot for Pollinators – Warren County Soil & Water Conservation District!
-If you’ve missed the timeframe of that grant program, they also offer a $15 wildflower seed mix on their annual pre-order plant sale form.
+- Free: Warren Cty Soil & Water Conservation District – Plot for Pollinators – Warren County Soil & Water Conservation District (May-June).
+If you’ve missed the timeframe of that grant program, you can wait until next year, when they also offer a $15 wildflower seed mix at their annual pre-order plant sale (January-early March).
+Tree and Shrub Program – Warren County Soil & Water Conservation District

 B) How to Grow Native Plants from Seed:

 - Follow instructions from the supplier.
-Pay attention to the “Germination Code” if it’s listed.
+Pay attention to the “Germination Code”, if it is listed.
 There are many codes that explain special treatment some native seeds will need for germination.
 For example, one common code for Northeast-native plants is code C(30) or C(60), which means they require 30 or 60 days of cold/moist stratification.